 - 1. Incorporate Maslow's Hierarchy of Needs Theory to patients/families across the lifespan in the various health care settings. - 2.
 Demonstrate the ability to execute the nursing process, to attain, maintain, or reestablish an optimal level of health for patients at various stages of their life span. - 3.
 Demonstrate professional behavior based on ethical principles and the legal scope of practice for the license practical nurse. - 4.
 Accurately document observations involving patients as it relates to data collection and patient care, while maintaining HIPAA standards. - 5.
 Apply therapeutic communication skills to relate effectively with all patients/families, including culturally diverse patients/families, and other members of the health care team. - 6.
-Apply principles and concepts from natural, behavioral, social, and nursing sciences to deliver safe and quality nursing care to patients and families. - 7.
-Demonstrate clinical judgment, problem-solving skills, critical thinking, and demonstrate professional behavior based on ethical principles when providing patient/client/family care in the clinical setting. - 8.
-Utilize a combination of both laboratory and clinical experiences, in conjunction with related classroom theory instruction, in order to build confidence, skill, knowledge, and abilities, as the students work with diverse patient/families populations in various healthcare settings. - 9.
+Apply principles and concepts from natural, behavioral, social, and nursing sciences to deliver safe and quality nursing care to patients and families.

+- 7. Demonstrate clinical judgment, problem-solving skills, critical thinking, and demonstrate professional behavior based on ethical principles when providing patient/client/family care in the clinical setting. - 8.
+Utilize a combination of both laboratory and clinical experiences, in conjunction with related classroom theory instruction, to build confidence, skill, knowledge, and abilities, as the students work with diverse patient/families populations in various healthcare settings. - 9.
 Demonstrate and apply appropriate and approved level of medications, including IV therapy, in a safe manner that is consistent with the eight (8) rights of medications. - 10.
 Learn how to effectively communicate, contribute to, and work as a viable member of a healthcare team. - 11.
 The Nursing student will demonstrate competency in performing basic nursing skills, such as, taking vital signs, dressing and wound care, inserting and monitoring urinary catheters, and collecting sputum, urine, and other specimens.

 Courses do not appear in the same order as they are taught.
-The student receives their initial rotation schedule during the admissions process.
-Additional Out-of-Class hours should be expected to include completing assignments, reading, and studying.
+Students should receive their initial rotation schedule on or before Orientation.
+Students should expect to have to complete assignments, read, and study outside of class time.
 A detailed breakdown of course hours is provided in the PN Nursing Student Handbook.

-Course Number Course Name Delivery Method Contact Hours Sem Credits

-Technical Courses

-ENG116-N College Writing Online 60 2.5

-ISD205-N Ethics Online 60 2.5

-MAT125-N College Math Online 60 2.5

-NUR100 Introduction to Practical Nursing/Medical Terminology Campus 60 2.5

-NUR105 Pharmacology/IV Therapy Campus 60 2.5 NUR110 Maternity and Child Nursing Campus 84 3.5 NUR115 Nursing Fundamentals - Adult Health & Patient Care Campus/ Clinical 84 3.0 NUR119 Nursing Anatomy & Physiology Campus 60 2.5 NUR120 Geriatric Nursing Campus/ Clinical 84 3.0 NUR125 Nursing Leadership, Clinical Judgement & Decision Making Campus 60 2.5 NUR130 Medical-Surgical Nursing Campus/ Clinical 84 3.0 NUR135 Mental Health/Geriatric Psychiatric Nursing Campus/ Clinical 84 3.0 NUR140 Transition to Practical Nursing Campus 84 3.0 Totals 924 36
+Course Number Course Name Delivery Method Contact Hours Sem Credits Technical Courses ENG116-N College Writing Online 60 2.5 ISD205-N Ethics Online 60 2.5 MAT125-N College Math Online 60 2.5 NUR100 Introduction to Practical Nursing/Medical Terminology Campus 60 2.5 NUR105 Pharmacology/IV Therapy Campus 60 2.5 NUR110 Maternity and Child Nursing Campus 84 3.5 NUR115 Nursing Fundamentals - Adult Health & Patient Care Campus/ Clinical 84 3.0 NUR119 Nursing Anatomy & Physiology Campus 60 2.5 NUR120 Geriatric Nursing Campus/ Clinical 84 3.0 NUR125 Nursing Leadership, Clinical Judgement & Decision Making Campus 60 2.5 NUR130 Medical-Surgical Nursing Campus/ Clinical 84 3.0 NUR135 Mental Health/Geriatric Psychiatric Nursing Campus/ Clinical 84 3.0 NUR140 Transition to Practical Nursing Campus 84 3.0 Totals 924 36